 OK, so you’ve asked these questions and you think you’re giving the sleepover a thumbs up.
 Along with a talk about manners, safety, and what behavior is appropriate, be sure to discuss an “out.”
 This is the method and vocabulary for your child to use to tell you she wants to come home.

-If she doesn’t have a cell phone, consider giving her your husband’s for the night or have an agreed-upon check-in time when she can call home from a parent’s phone.
+If she doesn’t have a cell phone, consider setting an agreed-upon check-in time when she can call home.
 Come up with a code that she can use to clue you in that she changed her mind.
 She can ask about the dog or what you had for dinner.
-Having an out is a way to ensure that she won’t be stuck in a dangerous situation.
+Having an out is a way to ensure that she won’t be stuck in a dangerous situation or one she just isn’t quite ready for.

 Do you allow your child to go to sleepovers?
 Why or why not?